Suffolk County Council Early Years Funding

 Your child will no longer be eligible for the funded hours in the term after their fifth birthday.
 Children may continue to claim these funded hours whilst they are in Reception.

 At Fairstead House, the funded hours are offered during our afternoon sessions, from 12.30pm to 3.30pm.
-Your child may attend for the afternoon session only, have a school day for the price of a morning or a full day with the funded hours discounted from your invoice.
+Your child may attend for the afternoon session only or have a school day for the price of a morning session.
+Your child may also attend for a full day or a full afternoon session (12.30pm – 6.00pm) and no charge will be made for the hours between 12.30pm and 3.30pm.

-The funded hours are available during Fairstead House’s term time only.
+The funded hours are available during Fairstead House’s term time only, which is 34 weeks a year.

 For each term, you may only claim the funded hours for the sessions your child attends during ‘Headcount Week’, which is usually the second week of each term.
 You are of course very welcome to increase your child’s sessions or to book your child in for additional sessions during the term, but you will not be able to claim the funded hours for these sessions.
 Any permanent increase in your child’s funded hours can be claimed at the beginning of the following term.